RAH Livett: Early life

-In June 1928 he married Violet Lauretta Victoria Bennett (1900–82) in Barnet, London.
-They had at two children, David Buteux Livett (1929–2003) and Jill H Livett (b.1933).
+In June 1928, he married Violet Lauretta Victoria Bennett (1900–1982) in Barnet, London.
+They had at least two children, David Buteux Livett (1929–2003) and Jill H Livett (b.
+1933).

 Career

-In around 1930 he moved to Manchester and became Deputy Housing Director to Leonard Heywood.
+Around 1930, he moved to Manchester and became Deputy Housing Director to Leonard Heywood.
 Here he designed the initial part of Wythenshawe, the Dewsbury Estate and Manchester's first major post-war housing block, the modernist Kennet House in Cheetham (1933–1935).
 Since demolished, the flat-roofed block was nicknamed the "ocean liner".
 It consisted of 181 flats and was built at a cost of £83,000.

-In February 1934 he was appointed, by the incoming Labour administration, as Housing Director for Leeds; his annual salary began at £700 and eventually rose to £1,000.
+In February 1934, he was appointed, by the incoming Labour administration, as Housing Director for Leeds; his annual salary began at £700 and eventually rose to £1,000.
 His selection for the post may have been assisted by the Revd Charles Jenkinson who remarked that “When we obtained Mr Livett’s services we struck oil”.
 Jenkinson (1887–1949), was Leeds’s innovative chairman of the Housing Committee from 1933 to 1936.
 Both men were keen to provide high-density housing for the working classes and travelled Europe looking for designs to emulate.

-In 1934 Livett designed the Quarry Hill Estate (demolished in 1978), modelled on the Karl Marx Hof in Vienna.
+In 1934 Livett designed the Quarry Hill Estate (demolished in 1978), modelled on the Karl Marx-Hof in Vienna.
 This major estate, built at a cost of over £500,000, consisted of six to eight storey blocks housing 938 flats over 29 acres.
 Like its European precursors, it contained communal open ground and amenities including a nursery, shops and a day centre.
 It was built using the French Mopin concrete building method used on the Cité de la Muette at Drancy.
 Livett's flats had lifts, and utilised the Garchey sink-based waste disposal system.
 His department often used innovative forms of concrete construction, some of which he invented and patented.

-In 1936 he appointed George Clark Robb (1903–80), from Edinburgh Council, as his Senior Architectural Assistant.
-Robb designed housing, and Shaftesbury House (1936), a hostel for over 300 men and 100 women in Beeston, now remodelled by Citu as the Green House.
-Another architect who worked for Livett was C W Brown who designed the Bronte House women's hostel.
+In 1936, he appointed George Clark Robb (1903–1980), from Edinburgh Council, as his Senior Architectural Assistant.
+Robb designed housing, and Shaftesbury House (1936), a hostel for over 300 men and 100 women in Beeston, now remodelled by Citu as the Greenhouse.
+Another architect who worked for Livett was C.W.
+Brown, who designed the Bronte House women's hostel.